-- While onions are frying, cut up the chicken into bite size pieces.
-Add chicken to frying pan and cook for 10 minutes.
+- While onions are frying, cut up the chicken into bite-size pieces.
+Then, add the chicken to the frying pan and cook for 10 minutes.

 - Add chicken stock and bring to a boil.

-- Once chicken broth is boiling add the curry.
+- Once the chicken broth is boiling, add the curry.
 Stir until the curry is completely dissolved in the broth, about 5 minutes.

 - Bring a large pot of water to a boil.
 Boil the udon noodles as instructed on the package (discard any sauce that came with the noodles).
 When noodles are done, drain and rinse in cool water.
 This helps to stop the cooking and keeps the noodles from sticking together.

 - To serve, place noodles in individual bowls and ladle curry mixture over the top.
 Garnish with sliced green onions.